timeseriesAI/tsai/README.md

   - it doesn’t support GPU

 - I have developed ROCKET with GPU support in Pytorch that you can now use it with univariate of multivariate time series.
 In this notebook you will see how you can use ROCKET in your time series problems.

+#### 6. TS data augmentations: single-item transforms 👯
+- In this notebook, you'll find some TS transforms that can be used to augment your data.
+Most of the transforms are adapted from/ inspired by research papers on time series augmentation.
+Transforms include:  TSjittering, TSmagscale, TSmagwarp, TStimenoise, TStimewarp, TSlookback, TStimestepsout, TSchannelout, TScutout, TScrop, TSwindowslice and TSzoom.